When awarding undergraduate financial aid, Duke adheres to the following principles:

 Types of Applicants

 Duke University views its financial aid program as an investment in students and their futures.
 We seek a diverse student body and are committed to ensuring aided students can take full advantage of the Duke experience.
 To that end, Duke admits U.S. citizens, permanent residents, and a limited number of international students without regard to financial circumstance or aid eligibility and meets 100 percent of each admitted student's demonstrated need for eight academic semesters and two summer terms of potential undergraduate enrollment.
+Summer terms must be taken prior to the completion of a student's graduation requirements; students who do not utilize the two summer terms of aid eligibility prior to the completion of eight academic terms forfeit their summer eligibility.

 The number of terms of aid eligibility for students transferring to Duke is based on up to eight academic terms and two summer terms of aid eligibility less the amount of academic credit granted by the University.
 This policy will allow all transfer students the necessary number of terms of aid eligibility for their degree completion.